Ayush-Warikoo/Master-Menu/README.md

 - Spoonacular API Key

 Note that in order to set up the user authentication through social media accounts, it requires generating your own ID and Secret Keys for the corresponding social media and setting it up in the firebase authentication console.

+You will also need to generate your own AWS Secrets and add them as GitHub Repository Secrets to be used by the GitHub Actions workflow.

 ## Development